jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/FormStructureFactors.rst

 This is graph fro standard NIST set of parameters for both Irena package (black line) and NIST package (red dots).
 Both assume ONLY structure factor (Form factor is set to 1).
 The parameters were:

-Diameter (A)	41.5  NOTE: Irena uses here radius, which is converted to diameter inside the structure factor.
+| Diameter (A)	41.5  NOTE: Irena uses here radius, which is converted to diameter inside the structure factor.
 This is to keep consistency with other structure factors.
-Charge	19
+| Charge	19
-Volume Fraction	0.0192
+| Volume Fraction	0.0192
-Temperature(K)	298
+| Temperature(K)	298
-monovalent salt conc.
+| monovalent salt conc.
 (M)	0
-dielectric constant of solvent	78
+| dielectric constant of solvent	78

 Units are mentioned in the help for each filed on the Structure factor panel (you may have to enable help on Mac, it is shown always on PC in the bottom left corner of the Igor window).

-Important note: this is comment from original NIST codeÅc.
+Important note: this is comment from original NIST code.

-//      *** NOTE ****  THIS CALCULATION REQUIRES THAT THE NUMBER OF
+| **NOTE**     THIS CALCULATION REQUIRES THAT THE NUMBER OF
-//                     Q-VALUES AT WHICH THE S(Q) IS CALCULATED BE
+|              Q-VALUES AT WHICH THE S(Q) IS CALCULATED BE
-//                     A POWER OF 2
+|              A POWER OF 2
-//!!!!! this is at this time NOT enforced in Irena implementation...
-//  I am not sure if this is really problem or not.
-//    How do I find out?
+| this is at this time NOT enforced in Irena implementation...
+I am not sure if this is really problem or not.
+How do I find out?
 Users need to test this for me and if necessary, I need to try it out.
-// in my testing there was NO problem with the results when the number of q pointds was arbitrary number of points...
+In my testing there was NO problem with the results when the number of q pointds was arbitrary number of points...